ccoutant/dwarf-locations/005-locations-on-stack.md

 >     operation), or when a new composite is to be started (e.g., rather
 >     than add to a previous composite location on the stack).*
 >
->
 > 2. `DW_OP_piece`
 >
 >     The `DW_OP_piece` operation takes a single operand, which is an unsigned
 >     LEB128 number.
-The number describes the size, in bytes, of the piece
+The number describes the size *N*, in bytes, of the piece
->     of the object referenced by the location `A` on the top of the stack.
-If
+>     of the object to be appended to the composite `LC`.
+>     The *EP* value of the new tuple is set to *SP + N × byte_size*.

->     the piece is located in a register, but does not occupy the entire
+>     If `LP` is a register location, but the piece does not
->     register, the placement of the piece within that register is defined by
+>     occupy the entire register, the placement of the piece
->     the ABI.
+>     within that register is defined by the ABI.
 >
->     *Many compilers store a single variable in sets of
->     registers, or store a variable partially in memory and partially
->     in registers. `DW_OP_piece` provides a way of describing how large
->     a part of a variable a particular location refers to.*
->
 > 3. `DW_OP_bit_piece`
 >
->     The DW_OP_bit_piece operation takes two operands.
+>     The `DW_OP_bit_piece` operation takes two operands.
 The first is an
->     unsigned LEB128 number that gives the size, in bits, of the piece.
+>     unsigned LEB128 number that gives the size *N*, in bits, of the piece to be appended.
 >     The second is an unsigned LEB128 number that gives the offset in bits
->     from the location defined by the location `A` on the top of the stack.
+>     to be applied to the location `LP`.
+>     The *EP* value of the new tuple is set to *SP + L*.
 >
 >     Interpretation of the offset depends on the type of location.
 If the
 >     location is an undefined location (see Section 3.10), the